an elephant raises its trunk as it walks across the savanna

 a blue hour photo of little kulala lodge at dinner time

 I personally like the gorilla pod, as it’s quite versatile and very lightweight.
-However, there are so many to choose from these days, just think about the size and weight of your camera, make sure the small tripod can hold it securely, and then go as small as you possibly can go.
+However, there are so many to choose from these days, just think about the size and weight of your camera, make sure the small tripod can hold it securely, and then go as small as you possibly can.

 Think of this tripod as an x-factor for getting a handful of shots in the trip that might turn out to be some of your very favorite of the entire photo expedition.